 Professional or Amateur Events

-It is important to note that average rodeo cowboy overall earnings can vary considerably based on skill level and skill type.
-Generally, cowboys who participate in rodeo events must quality at the amateur level to compete in professional events.
+It is important to note that average rodeo cowboy overall earnings vary considerably based on two main things, skill level and time commitment.
+Generally, cowboys who participate in rodeo events must qualify at the amateur level to compete in professional events.
 This means that they must perform at a certain level before they can even compete for the larger prizes and awards at the professional events.

 The Number and Type of Events

-It is also important to note that the type of events that you participate in as well as the number of events will also reflect on your income.
-Those who are a member of the (PRCA) Professional Rodeo Cowboys Association or the (WPRA) Women’s Professional Rodeo Association can compete in different events than those in the (CBR) Championship Bull Riding and (PBR) Professional Bull Riders.
-Some individuals are a member of multiple associations, and they may have skills that range from bull riding to calf roping.
+It is also important to note that the type and amount of events that folks participate in as well that will determine the income.
+Those who are a member of the (PRCA) Professional Rodeo Cowboys Association or the (WPRA) Women’s Professional Rodeo Association can compete in different events than those in the (PBR) Professional Bull Riders or a smaller regional association.
+Some individuals are a member of multiple associations, and they may have skills that range from bull riding to calf roping to barrel racing.

 Ultimately, being a rodeo cowboy is similar to many other types of jobs.
 If you work hard and if you have great skills, you can earn a better income.
 Generally, amateur rodeo participants may earn the equivalent of a part-time income, which may be close to $10,000 to $15,000 per year while professionals may earn much more.
 However, there is considerable variation in this based on numerous factors.
 If you want to make more money than the average rodeo cowboy, it is best to develop impressive skills in a variety of events so that you can compete more frequently and with better results at each event.